EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

 ]
 ```

-When this L2 block is onchain, check commitment again, and you will find only one commitment is changed to unspent, this is what we expected about new behaviours of NightfallV3.
+When this L2 block is onchain, check commitment again, and you will find only one commitment is changed to `unspent`, this is what we expected about new behaviours of `NightfallV3`.

-###   RoundRobin upgrade (V3): change stake required to register as proposers
+### 7.3  RoundRobin upgrade (V3): change stake required to register as proposers

 - Intend: Raise the global stake in an upgrade from 4 to 40.
 - Before: Proposer need to stake 4 to become proposer.